bucardo/bucardo_org/index.md

 ------------------------------------------------------------------------

-[left|link=<http://www.endpoint.com>](/Image:End_point_light_on_dark-300x80.png "wikilink") bucardo.org is hosted and supported by End Point Corporation.
+[http://www.endpoint.com](/Image:End_point_light_on_dark-300x80.png "wikilink") bucardo.org is hosted and supported by End Point Corporation.
 End Point specializes in developing, designing, and marketing effective websites.
 Since 1995, our diverse team of developers has assembled an excellent record of client satisfaction and proven that End Point can handle your organization's greatest web challenges.

-__NOTOC__